How to do clonidine suppression test

 During the test, the patient is given a dose of clonidine, a medication that typically suppresses the release of cortisol, a hormone produced by the adrenal glands.
 By measuring the cortisol levels before and after the clonidine administration, healthcare providers can assess the functioning of the adrenal glands and identify any abnormalities in the HPA axis.

-See also Clonidine dose for sleep
+See also Contraindications for clonidine

 Understanding the test results requires knowledge of the normal cortisol suppression patterns and interpretation of the cortisol levels in response to the clonidine.
 Abnormal results may indicate conditions such as Cushing syndrome, depression, or other disorders affecting the HPA axis.